akinwumiishola5000/Proteinprep/README.md

 # ProteinPrep — Fast protein preparation for docking (CLI + GUI)

-ProteinPrep is a small, user-friendly tool to fetch PDB structures, clean them (remove water/heteroatoms), optionally keep only selected chains, protonate (add hydrogens) using OpenBabel, and convert to PDBQT for AutoDock Vina.
+ProteinPrep is a small, user-friendly tool that fetches PDB structures, cleans them (removes water/heteroatoms), optionally retains only selected chains, protonates (adds hydrogens) using OpenBabel, and converts to PDBQT for AutoDock Vina.
 It supports both a command-line interface (CLI) and a graphical user interface (GUI). 🧪

 ---